 If I thought trekking Mount Roraima was an amazing trip while in Venezuela, that’s only because I didn’t know Canaima and Angel Falls.
 Okay… maybe both trips are as incredible as the other, only different kind of breathtaking views.
 The whole Canaima National Park is stunning!

 For this trip I went with my aunt.
 First we drove from Caracas to Ciudad Bolívar (to the south of the country) and the flew from Ciudad Bolívar to Canaima in a small plane.
 I might travel a lot, but I respect flying, while on a turbulence I might be calm if it’s a small one unless starts shaking a lot.
 On this one, I was freaking out on the way to Canaima.
 Really cloudy.
 Heavy turbulence.
 But only seconds away of landing at Canaima airport, the view was clear and I could see few waterfalls and river that made me forget the (almost) 2hours flight with turbulence.

 Once at the airport, a bus took us to where our tour was going to begin.
 And also where we were going to spend the 2nd night.

 The 1st day, once we were ready, we left, a group of 9 people, to the Angel Falls.

 We needed to ride a boat (a ‘curiara’) for about 4 hours.
 Stopping at one point to walk for 20min and another time to have lunch.
 It’s a long trip, not comfortable at all, but the view on the way to the falls was amazing.

 Of course, a lot of things happened.
-One, we wanted to go (and it’s better to go) during raining season because the river is full (during dry season, maybe, there is not river and the fall might have just a very thin line of water.
+One, we wanted to go (and it’s better to go) during raining season because the river is high to navigate (during dry season, maybe, there is not river and the fall might have just a very thin line of water.
 So, obviously, part of the ride the heavy rain accompanied us.

 Part of that ride I was covering my camera (I had the GoPro -perfectly fine- and my Canon with no protection).
 Once the rain was over, the trip was beautiful.